 The period from childhood to adolescence is a complex time of transformational physical changes as well as important mental and social development.
 There are many social influences that can affect the attitudes, beliefs, and behaviors of children and adolescents.
-In the online BS in Human Services Child and Adolescent Development concentration, you will study the key theories related to the biological and behavioral maturation processes of this age group.
-You will examine the trends and issues that affect children and adolescents today—including Internet use, social media, substance abuse, (cyber) bullying, eating disorders, depression, suicide, and teenage pregnancy.
+In the online BS in Human Services program’s Child and Adolescent Development concentration, you will study the key theories related to the biological and behavioral maturation processes of this age group.
+You will examine the trends and issues that affect children and adolescents today—including internet use, social media, substance abuse, (cyber) bullying, eating disorders, depression, suicide, and teenage pregnancy.

 Students may be eligible to transfer up to 135 credits.
 At least 45 credits must be completed at Walden.

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.

 |Course Code||HMNT 1001||Course||Living and Learning in a Technological World||Credits||(6 cr.)|